Alexander Teacher Training

-The Alexander Teacher Training Course lasts three years with four terms of approximately twelve weeks each.
-The terms are arranged to coincide with primary and secondary school terms where possible.
+The Alexander Teacher Training Courses last three years with four terms of approximately twelve weeks each.

-The three year curriculum consists 80% to 85% of practical application by the student to improve his/her own use during the training hours and in the day.
+The three year curriculum consists 80% to 85% of practical application by the student .

 Studying the books of FM Alexander and other prime teachers of the technique.

-- A good understanding of ‘the primary control’
+- A good understanding of ‘the primary coordinating body design.

 - Awareness of habits that are contrary to the good use of the student and others